filippob/longitudinal_data_analysis/README.md

        -Day3_analysis.Rmd
  - Lab 9: Testing for the effects of variables in R
  - Lab 10: Group effect and Interaction between time and group in R
  - Lab 11: Parametric curves and prediction of random effects in R

+ - Lecture 9: Model diagnostics